Next Page

 1621 Additional Intake Supervisor Support

-Two other positions perform supervisory functions in support of supervisory activities or in the absence of a supervisor.
+SWI has the following two intake positions that perform tasks in support of supervisory activities or in the absence of a supervisor:

 1621.1 Intake Specialist Worker V

-An intake specialist worker V, commonly referred to as a worker V, assumes some or all duties of an intake supervisor.
+An intake specialist worker V, known internally as a worker V, assumes some or all duties of an intake supervisor.
+He or she completes both short-term and long-term supervisory duties, as the situation requires.
+Workforce Management (WFM) makes short-term assignments, and program administrators (PAs) make long-term assignments for the worker V position as business needs arise.
 This position has all the security permissions of an intake supervisor, including the ability to complete sensitive reports.
-Workforce Management (WFM) makes short-term assignments, and a program administrator (PA) makes long-term assignments for the worker V position as business needs arise.
+The worker V may be assigned additional projects related to intake operations.

 1621.2 Acting Supervisor

-An acting supervisor is a highly skilled intake specialist who can complete certain supervisory tasks when needed by Workforce Management (WFM) or a supervisor.
-Acting supervisors do not have all the security permissions of a supervisor and cannot complete sensitive reports.
+An acting supervisor is a tenured intake specialist who assumes certain supervisory tasks when needed by Workforce Management (WFM) or an intake supervisor.
+Acting supervisors do not have all the security permissions of an intake supervisor and cannot complete sensitive reports.

 1630 Screening Staff

-SWI screeners review a specific subset of intake reports for Child Protective Investigations (CPI) and all intake reports for Residential Child Care Investigations (RCCI) to determine assignment for investigation or other appropriate actions.
+SWI screening staff, known internally as screeners, review a specific subset of intake reports for Child Protective Investigations (CPI) and all intake reports for Residential Child Care Investigations (RCCI) to determine assignment for investigation or other appropriate actions.
 Screeners may contact the reporter or collateral contacts to clarify and research information related to the intake.
 Decision-making factors may include, but are not limited to:

 • Information about the severity of the allegation.